EmperorTm/SS2D_StartClient/README.md

 - This script helps you run agents & coach in SS2D(Soccer Simulation2D).

-- Make sure you have the "start" file in you team directory.
+- Make sure you have the "start" file in your team directory.

 # How to use